electroneum/electroneum-web3.js/docs/docs/guides/basics/sign_and_send_tx/wallet_of_eth_node.md

 // if you use ganache backend, use a private key with 0x await web3.eth.personal.importRawKey(account.privateKey);
-// if you use geth backend, use a private key without 0x await web3.eth.personal.importRawKey(account.privateKey.slice(2));
+// if you use etn-sc backend, use a private key without 0x await web3.eth.personal.importRawKey(account.privateKey.slice(2));

 // unlock account